Info for companies about cosmetics

 Disease-related statements

-If a cosmetic product advertises claims that the product is intended to cure or alleviate or prevent human disease or pathological conditions, it may fall within the definition of a drug and is consequently inadmissible (see Delineation of Cosmetic Products).
+If a cosmetic product advertises with statements that the product is intended to cure or alleviate or prevent human diseases or pathological complaints, it may fall under the definition of a medicinal product and is therefore not permitted (see delimitation of cosmetic products).

 Delimitation & Borderline Manual